Eloisa James: Dual careers

 For several years Bly's second career remained a secret, and she disguised herself by wearing contacts instead of her normal glasses when she attended functions as Eloisa James.
 After her first New York Times bestseller in 2005, Bly realized that her readers liked her writing regardless of its genre, and that by keeping her identity a secret she was implying that she was ashamed of her work and of her readers.
 At a February 16, 2005, faculty meeting, Bly outed herself to her colleagues, revealing her alter ego and offering copies of her novels to her fellow professors.
 Once she had officially "come out", she submitted an op-ed to The New York Times defending the romance genre.
 She was invited to speak at the National Book Festival in 2012.

 Bly credits her success in dual careers to being "very, very organized".
 Lacking the time to write every day, Bly often writes upwards of 20 pages at a time.
 On her days at home, Bly schedules time to work on both her fiction and her academic works.
 When possible, she does not work when her children are at home.
 Bly usually does not teach in the summers, giving her more time to devote to her writing (both academic and fiction).

 Personal life

 Bly's father and stepmother, Ruth, are very supportive of her romance writing.
 Carol Bly also supported her daughter, contributing a "nifty crossword puzzle" to the Eloisa James website.

 Bly's mother died from ovarian cancer.
-Collaborating with her publisher, Avon, an imprint of Harper Collins, she became a spokesperson, along with six other Avon Romance authors, in a program named K.I.S.S. and TEAL to increase awareness about the early symptoms of this disease.
+Collaborating with her publisher, Avon, an imprint of HarperCollins, she became a spokesperson, along with six other Avon Romance authors, in a program named K.I.S.S. and TEAL to increase awareness about the early symptoms of this disease.

 Bly is married to Alessandro Vettori, an Italian knight (or cavaliere) who is also a professor of Italian at Rutgers University, whom she met on a blind date while she was at Yale.
 They have a son and a daughter.
 The family lives primarily in New York but spends summers in Tuscany visiting Alessandro's mother and sister.